 Lay the bubble level across multiple tiles to check for both level and to eliminate lippage from one tile to the next.
 Lightly tap the tiles with the rubber mallet to level them.

-Cut the Tile
+Cut the Edge Tiles

 For cutting only a few tiles, a rail tile cutter can inexpensively and effectively snap apart tiles.
 Place the uneven, snapped sides against the wall, where baseboards will cover them.
 Buy or rent a wet tile saw for perfectly straight cuts.
 Use the tile nipper only for cutting around pipes, toilet bases, and for other non-linear cuts.
 Always wear safety glasses with any mode of tile cutting to protect your eyes against flying shards.